oss-review-toolkit/ort/README.md

 transitive dependencies per project is written out as part of an [OrtResult](https://github.com/oss-review-toolkit/ort/blob/master/model/src/main/kotlin/OrtResult.kt) in YAML (or JSON, see `-f`) format to a file named `analyzer-result.yml` in the specified output directory (`-o`).
-The output file exactly documents the status quo of all package-related meta-data.
+The output file exactly documents the status quo of all package-related metadata.
 It can be further processed or manually edited before passing it to one of the other tools.

 Currently, the following package managers are supported: